element-hq/policies/docs/riot-im/terms_and_conditions.md

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
 We're all ears!
 Email [support@element.io](mailto:support@element.io) and we'll chat.

-We don't amend this document for any specific Users or use case, but if your proposed changes Apply more broadly, we'll be hAppy to update it for everyone.
+We don't amend this document for any specific Users or use case, but if your proposed changes apply more broadly, we'll be happy to update it for everyone.

 If we make a material change to this document we will provide you with reasonable notice prior to the change coming into effect.
 We will set forth the date upon which the changes will become effective, and any use of the App after said date will constitute your acceptance of these changes, as a User.